Vyral/jeff-riber/_posts/2025-03-16-which-renovations-significantly-increases-your-home-s-value.md

 **• Fresh paint**

-A move-in-ready home eliminates the "hassle factor" for buyers, making it more desirable and competitive in the market.
+A move-in-ready home eliminates the “hassle factor” for buyers, making it more desirable and competitive in the market.
 Small updates, such as cleaning and landscaping, offer excellent ROI.
 The goal is to make your home feel modern, move-in-ready, and hassle-free for the next buyer.
-If you're considering home improvements, I’m here to help.
+If you’re considering home improvements, I’m here to help.
 You can call me at **904-405-1995** or send an email to [Jeff@pursuitrealestate.com](mailto:Jeff@pursuitrealestate.com).
 I look forward to hearing from you.